reiarmenia/angular-i18n-example/README.md

 ```
 It is important to note that:
  - The value corrosponds directly to the language's locale code.
- - The display value is the langauge would like to go to in the specified language.
+ - The display value is in the language that you are targeting.